Search

 Essential oils

-If you’re interested in using essential oils or other alternative medicine—for pain or any reason— contact your nurse to pursue this therapy.
+If you’re interested in using essential oils or other alternative medicine — for pain or any other reason — contact your nurse to pursue this therapy.

 Postpartum danger signs